 No matter how finely you tune your sprinkler system, you'll probably miss some plants in the corners and on the edges of the landscape, and increasing the flow to reach them risks overwatering other plants in the watering zone and wasting water through evaporation.
 Drip technology was designed to address such issues, and it's easy to incorporate drip bubblers, microsprayers and soaker lines into your design.
 Drip emitters operate at a lower pressure than sprinklers, so it isn't a good idea to combine the two watering systems on the same zone, but you can dedicate one or more zones to a drip system to add the finishing touches to your irrigation system.

 A 3/4- or 1/2-inch polyethylene mainline can feed directly off one of the sprinkler valves, although you install a filter and pressure regulator before connecting the drip line.
-Drip lines aren't designed to be buried, so you simply run it above ground to the part of the yard that needs watering, preferably along the sides of buildings and walkways rather than through the grass, where you could run over it with the lawn mower.
+Drip lines aren't designed to be buried underground, so you simply run them above ground to the part of the yard that needs watering, preferably along the sides of buildings and walkways rather than through the grass, where you could run over it with the lawn mower.
+You can, however, position drip lines so that the main lines are underneath the mulch, making sure the emitters are unobstructed; if you're using soaker hoses, you can run them underneath the mulch.
 Once the mainline is in place, you can add and remove emitters as needed to address the watering demands of the changing landscape.

 Drip emitters are designed to deliver water directly to roots or to spray small amounts of water on shrubs or ground cover and aren't suitable for watering large areas of lawn.
 They are a good solution for a part of the lawn that is narrow and blocked by shrubs or other obstructions so that watering it with a sprinkler is impractical.
 They are also useful when you plant a small area of new grass outside the range of the existing sprinkler system, and you don't want to dig up the ground to add a new sprinkler.
 For more information, consult Drip Depot's tutorials page.